pcarbo/bmapathway/README.md

 bipolar disorder (BD), coronary artery disease (CAD), Crohn's disease (CD), hypertension (HT), rheumatoid arthritis (RA), type 1 diabetes (T1D) and type 2 diabetes (T2D).
-These data sets are from the Wellcome Trust Case-Control Consortium (WTCCC) studies; the results of these studies were
+These data sets are from the Wellcome Trust Case-Control Consortium (WTCCC) studies; the initial results of these studies were
 [published in Nature in 2007](http://dx.doi.org/10.1038/nature05911).

-Running these MATLAB scripts should reproduce the results presented in the *PLoS Genetics* paper, **Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes in Crohn's disease.** For more details on the methods used, consult the *PLoS Genetics* paper.
+Running these MATLAB scripts should reproduce the results in our *PLoS Genetics* paper, **Integrated enrichment analysis of variants and pathways in genome-wide association studies indicates central role for IL-2 signaling genes in type 1 diabetes, and cytokine signaling genes in Crohn's disease.** For more details on the methods used, consult the *PLoS Genetics* paper.

-This repository also contains MATLAB code implementing statistical procedures to (1) interrogate support for enrichment of disease associations in genome-wide data; and (2) map genetic variants associated with disease risk.
-Importantly, the genome-wide mapping **prioritizes variants assigned to enriched gene sets, in an attempt to enhance discovery of genes underlying complex diseases.** Our statistical procedures are based on fitting multi-marker models of
+This repository also contains MATLAB code implementing statistical procedures for (1) interrogating support for enrichment of disease associations in genome-wide data; and (2) mapping genetic variants associated with disease risk.
+Importantly, the mapping **prioritizes variants assigned to enriched gene sets, in an attempt to enhance discovery of genes underlying complex diseases.** Our statistical procedures are based on fitting multi-marker models of